zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Mona says, “This commission is quite a godsend for a new artist.”
 A “commission” here refers to a request for an artist  to do something, usually in exchange for money.
 A rich person may commission a portrait of his family, or of his wife, or of himself.
 Sometimes governments will  give money to artists; they will commission a piece of art – a painting or perh aps a piece of music.
 Mona says, “This commission is quite a godsend” (godsend ).
 A “godsend” is something that is very fortunate, something that seems to com e from heaven, something that is very beneficial for you.

 Mona says, “If you do a good job with this portrait , you may get other commissions.”
 Leonardo says, “It’s all the same to me.”
 He doesn’t seem to care if he gets other commissions.
 He says, “I paint the m as I see them.”
 Mona says, “Well, I hope not exactly as you see them.
 A portra it has to be flattering, doesn’t it?”
-Mona is saying that Leonardo needs to paint the portrait of whomever he’s painting so that the person looks beautiful, that t he person looks good.
+Mona is saying that Leonardo needs to paint the portrait of whomever he’s painting so that the person looks beautiful, that the person looks good.
 That’s what we mean by the word “flattering” (flattering).
 Something that is “flattering” makes someone feel good, or important, or in this c ase, attractive.

 The verb “to flatter” means to tell someone how goo d they look or how important they are – “to pay someone a compliment,” we might also say.
 Mona says, “A portrait has to be flattering.”
 It has to make the person look good.
 Leonardo says, “You mean I should downplay bulging eyes, hooked no ses, and double chins?
 No way.”
 “To downplay” means to act as if something  were smaller or less important than it actually is.
 Another verb here wo uld be “to de-emphasize” the importance of something.
 “To downplay the importanc e” of something is to act as though it isn’t very important.